ucdavis/erplab/README.md

 [Click here](https://github.com/ucdavis/erplab/wiki/Compatability-and-Required-Toolboxes) for information about required Matlab toolboxes and compatibility with different versions of Matlab, EEGLAB, Windows, MacOS, and Linux.

 We encourage most users to use this latest major version.

+### ERPLAB v13.10 Release Notes

+*Changes since previous release:*

+**Compatibility with recent MATLAB versions was the main focus of this release.** Starting in R2025a, MATLAB changed some aspects of how it renders GUIs, and removed support for some of the ways ERPLAB previously operated.
+This caused a wide range of visual and functional problems in both Studio and Classic.
+Current fixes include:

+- Removing all HTML-based text formatting from ERPLAB's interface.
+MATLAB's HTML rendering inside interface elements is being phased out and had already become unreliable in recent versions.
+Labels, tooltips, data quality tables, selection lists, and menu items now use native formatting that works consistently across all supported MATLAB versions.
+- Corrected font size issues throughout ERPLAB.
+Interface font sizes are now tied to pixel units so that text and layout should scale better across platforms and MATLAB versions.
+- Set ERPLAB to disable/ignore dark theme when applicable.
+Newer versions of MATLAB now support dark theme, however ERPLAB does not support dark theme currently.
+- Added improved window stacking procedures to fix issues with ERPLAB windows being moved behind the MATLAB IDE window, and other window ordering issues.
+- Fixed a crash affecting most Classic plotting windows, caused by a change in how MATLAB creates figure toolbars.
+- Fixed issues causing Classic ERP waveform plots to sometimes draw into a new window, leaving the ERPLAB figure blank.
+- Fixed issues causing some GUI pushbuttons to be broken or inactive.
+- Fixed various rendering/clipping/sizing issues for text, images, and plots throughout ERPLAB Classic and Studio.

+Many interface windows were converted out of MATLAB's binary GUIDE and App Designer formats, improving long-term maintainability and forward compatibility.

+Substantial performance improvements to plotting in ERPLAB Classic.
+Plotting ERPs across large numbers of channels, and plotting large numbers of scalp maps is now dramatically faster.
+Previously, plots became progressively slower as more channels were drawn.

+Added a full reset button to Studio’s “Reset” GUI, which resets all ERPLAB Studio parameters to defaults.

+Various fixes for 3D head plots, including issues with "Max–Min" color bar scale stopping at 0, colormap selection not registering, and view angle not being preserved.

+Fixed several cases where cancelling a dialog or encountering an error while running a function would result in an empty dataset being returned

+Fixed an issue with the optimized binlister algorithm where bin assignment could differ from the standard algorithm.

+Updated several script-only functions, including ERP smoothing, continuous data mean removal, and string-to-numeric event code conversion.
+The change to ERP smoothing also no longer requires the Curve Fitting Toolbox, which is no longer needed by any part of ERPLAB.

+Various other minor bug fixes and GUI improvements throughout ERPLAB Studio and Classic.

 ### ERPLAB v13.00 Release Notes